 Wilderness-loving carnivores, wolverines are powerful and relatively few.
 Washington's Cascades are one of the last places in the lower 48 where wolverines are known to exist.

-Wolverines are fierce hunters and long distance hunters, covering great distances in their search for carrion, including ungulates killed by winter and other food.
+Wolverines are fierce and long distance hunters, covering great distances in their search for carrion, including ungulates killed by winter and other food.
 Shy of humans, their wide-ranging travel also makes it difficult for biologists to study them.
-Our citizen run remote cameras have captures remarkable recent photos of wolverines.
+Our citizen-run remote cameras have captured remarkable recent photos of wolverines.

 Where wolverines live

 Wolverines were probably never very numerous, but following years of heavy trapping and indiscriminate poison-baiting aimed at other carnivores, they were lost from most of their US historical range by the early 1900s.
-Today, they are thought to number just 300 in the lower 48, mostly in Washington, Idaho, Montana, and Wyoming.
-Trapping of wolverines is still allowed in Wyoming; proposed protections for wolverines would stop that.
+Today, they are thought to number just 300 in the lower 48 states.

-Federal researchers have studied Washington’s wolverines since 2005, tracking a total of eleven wolverines in the Cascades, seven females and four males, who live in the North Cascades transboundary region, and locating two natal den sites.
+Washington State has experienced a flurry of wolverine activity; sightings have been reported from Mount Baker to Mount Adams.
+Federal researchers have tracked a total of eleven wolverines in the Cascades since 2005, seven females and four males, who live in the North Cascades transboundary to British Columbia region.

-Conservation Northwest’s wildlife monitoring project has documented three additional wolverines in the Cascades using unique chest markings and DNA from hair snags.
+Conservation Northwest’s wildlife monitoring project has documented four individual wolverines in the Cascades using unique chest markings and DNA from hair snags.

 Female wolverines rely on deep snow for their dens, digging eight or more feet into the snow to provide warmth and shelter for kits.